What is Impaction

 Various types of sorting and enhanced application factors may be considered by the campus:

-Applicants can be sorted or prioritized based on:
+- High school and lower division transfer applicants can be sorted or prioritized based

-Any enhanced admission recommendations or requirements are clearly stated in admission materials produced by the CSU campus.
+Any enhanced admission recommendations or requirements are clearly stated on our impaction webpage.